 Years of low interest rates since the global financial crisis in 2008 had seen markets reach extreme valuations by the end of 2021.
 Who cares if tech companies are loss-making if the companies can borrow easily?
 And if companies cannot borrow money, they can attract capital from investors, who themselves have likely borrowed money.

 Crypto markets have not been immune to the support from cheap leverage in the fiat markets.
 After all, crypto offers the tech dream of scalability and regulatory arbitrage.
 And if there was any doubt that crypto was not benefiting from low interest rates, the recent declines in crypto as US rates have risen should remove it.

 Furthermore, the correlation of ethereum to NASDAQ started to increase sharply just as US interest rates started to rise.
 This is a common occurrence throughout history.
 When the liquidity tap turns off, usually by central banks raising rates, the correlation between diverse assets shoots up.
 This time appears no different.

 The bottom line is that the macro backdrop for crypto remains bearish on rate hikes and inflation.
 The probability of recession remains high at 80%, and we expect the Fed to hike more than markets are pricing in.
-The Fed hiked interest rates 75bp in November, and we expect another hike in December.
-The event will be important for risk markets (of which crypto is increasingly a part) and broader risk sentiment in general.

 How Low Can Ethereum Prices Go?